hindu-comm/weblogs/agnimaan/2020/09/2020-09-29_kalavai-venkat-islam-racists-and-leftists.md

 > hateful ideology which spreads the worst forms of bigotry is packaged
 > as religion critics begin to pull punches.
 I would rather take a
 > principled stance, “I condemn Islam and I welcome ex-Muslims.”
+> \[Unquote\]
+>
-> \[Unquote\]That post got circulated and eventually reached a leftist
+> That post got circulated and eventually reached a leftist
 > American academic.
 He interacts with me once in a few months.
 His tone
 > is generally hostile toward me.
 I respond with jibes and sarcasm.
 It
 > was no different this time.
 He wrote, “You just equated 1.8 billion
 > Muslims with racists.
 Your prejudice-filled mind didn’t even consider
-> the possibility that you were offending Muslims, did it?”I replied,
+> the possibility that you were offending Muslims, did it?”
+I replied,
 > “It is the racists who should feel offended by what I had written.
 In
 > the bygone centuries, racists did quote the Bible for defense.
 No
 > longer the case.
 Today, very few racists insist that their bigotry has